Universal Factor Models: Introduction

+Our model \eqref{eq.model.intro} induces a quantile factor model (QFM, \cite{chen2021quantile}) by assuming that $U_{it}$ is independent of $F_{0}^{*}$ and every component in $\Lambda_{0}^{*}(\cdot)F_{0}^{*'}$ is strictly increasing.
+Out assumption on the strength of the factors is weaker.
+To be specific, the strong factor assumption in \cite{chen2021quantile} requires all factors that have any impact on the $\tau$-th quantile of $Y_{it}$ to have a strong impact.
+In contrast, our assumption holds as long as each factor is strong at some potentially different $\tau\in\mathcal{U}$.

+A second advantage of our UFM modeling over QFM is that the factors in QFM are $\tau$-dependent; QFM thus only captures a subset of the universal factors $F_{0}^{*}$, and we show in this paper that in many models, such $\tau$-dependence is an unavoidable artificial parameterization only for their strong factor assumption to hold.
+Such ad hoc parameterization leads to difficulties in interpretation since in economics and finance, factors are simply unobserved latent variables, not to be $\tau$-dependent.
+Moreover, confusion may arise when the researcher wishes to use the recovered factors to augment regression in a different scenario.
+Our UFM modeling approach together with our relaxed requirement on the strength of factors avoids such artifact while entertaining a wider class of data generating processes.

+Our model also induces a mean factor model, or, approximate factor model (AFM) in the form of \cite{bai2003inferential} if $\Lambda^{*}(\cdot)$ is integrable on $(0,1)$.
+We show that our requirement on the strength of the factors is also weaker than their strong factor assumption for PCA to obtain a $\sqrt{N}$-asymptotically normal estimator of the factors.

 To estimate the universal factors, we first propose our baseline estimator, referred to as the \textit{universal factor analysis} (UFA).
-It begins by obtaining preliminary estimators of $F^{*}_{0}$ and $\Lambda^{*}_{0}(\tau)$ at various $\tau$s by iteratively conducting the smoothed quantile regression in \cite{fernandes2021smoothing} and \cite{he2023smoothed}, which delivers both nice theoretical properties and computational efficiency.
-Using them, we estimate $F^{*}_{0}\int_{\tau}\Lambda_{0}^{*'}(\tau)\Lambda_{0}^{*}(\tau)d\tau F_{0}^{*'}/NT$.
+It begins by obtaining preliminary estimators of $F^{*}_{0}$ and $\Lambda^{*}_{0}(\tau)$ at various $\tau$s by iteratively conducting standard quantile regression or the smoothed version such as \cite{fernandes2021smoothing} and \cite{he2023smoothed}, which delivers both nice theoretical properties and computational efficiency.
+Using them, we estimate $F^{*}_{0}\int_{\tau\in\mathcal{U}}\Lambda_{0}^{*'}(\tau)\Lambda_{0}^{*}(\tau)d\tau F_{0}^{*'}/NT$.
 Its eigenvectors multiplied by $\sqrt{T}$ are the final estimated factors under our normalization.
-We show that UFA consistently estimates the space spanned by the factors at the $\sqrt{N}$-rate.
-However, the asymptotic expansions of the UFA estimator involve the densities of $Y_{it}$ evaluated at the $(i,t)$-th common component $\lambda_{0,i}^{*'}(\tau)f_{0,t}^{*}$ conditional on the universal factors.
-These $(i,t)$-specific nuisance parameters impose theoretical challenges to obtain sharper theoretical results.
+UFA consistently estimates the space spanned by the factors at the $\sqrt{N}$-rate regardless of whether smoothed quantile regression is adopted.
+In this paper, we only present the smoothed estimator for the sake of space.